james0r/slayed/README.md

 Slayed uses [@vitejs/plugin-basic-ssl](https://www.npmjs.com/package/@vitejs/plugin-basic-ssl).
 This plugin generates an untrusted certificate which allows access to the Vite client from the Shopify dev server after proceeding past the browsers warning screen.

-### CORS Issue

-If your styles and Javascript isn't showing up in the theme editor while in dev mode, [this](https://shopify-vite.barrelny.com/guide/troubleshooting.html#dev-server-cross-origin-resource-sharing-cors) might fix it.

 If your assets aren't loading due to ssl errors, visit https://127.0.0.1:3000, click Advanced and proceed, then navigate back to your Shopify CLI dev server at http://127.0.0.1:9292 and you should see your assets loaded properly.

+### CORS

+If your styles and Javascript aren't showing up in the theme editor while in dev mode, [this](https://shopify-vite.barrelny.com/guide/troubleshooting.html#dev-server-cross-origin-resource-sharing-cors) might fix it.

 ## CSS